The-Old-Castle-Defense/docs/b2b-suggestion.md

 the details of the DRS <a href="https://theoldcastle.xyz/{blockchain}/{token}/referral" target="_blanc" class="doc-link">here</a>.
 </div>

-## Attracting users on Your Blockchain
+## Attracting Users on Your Blockchain

 <div>